Answer First

 Undo, Hint, and Double-Click Moves

-Strong solitaire pages do more than show a board; they give players enough control to keep a session going.
-This classic Spider Solitaire game includes undo, a hint button, score tracking, elapsed time, double-click auto-move, move tracking, and local best-move stats.
+A playable classic Spider Solitaire page needs enough control to keep a session moving.
+This game includes undo, a hint button, score tracking, elapsed time, double-click auto-move, move tracking, and local best-move stats.

 - Undo steps back one move when a line of play blocks the tableau.